 System Shock 2

 A horror/FPS/RPG hybrid set aboard a stricken starship that would go on to inspire the much more well-known yet not nearly as clever BioShock series.
 System Shock 2 is perhaps most famous for its sinister AI antagonist, Shodan.
 Artificial intelligences going rogue is a common element of cyberpunk, and Shodan is one of the finest examples of that on PC.
+It's also a terrifying ascent through a derelict space station that's easy to get lost in, but hard to forget.

 The Dark Times